sv1sjp/Blockchain_Camera/README.md

 If the video’s hash has not been sent to Blockchain, The Blockchain Validator Tool returns a message of “This hash is not genuine.”.
  ## Command Line version of Blockchain Camera Validation Tool
-Blockchain Camera Validator CLI is the backend version of the GUI version of the app.
  Blockchain Camera Validator Tool CLI comes as an easier command line-based tool in order to be implemented to other projects and extend its futures much easier.
 As the GUI version for being functional, user must add a node to the program.
 Blockchain Camera Validator Tool CLI works exact the same as the GUI.
-All the user has to do is to paste a hash as an input and the application will return if the hash exists to Blockchain Camera Smart-Contract.
+All user has to do is to paste a hash as an input and the application will return if the hash exists to Blockchain Camera Smart-Contract.
 However, CLI mode has some special futures which are missing from GUI version.

+ ## Multiple hash checking with Blockchain Camera Validation Tool CLI
-For Example, Blockchain Camera Validator Tool CLI supports multi hash validation.
+Blockchain Camera Validator Tool CLI supports multi hash validation.
 All we have to do is to create a new file at the same file with the Blockchain Camera Validator Tool CLI and paste one hash on each line.
 Then, we run the tool and we choose multiple and then we enter as an input the name of the file.
 File’s location must be on the same folder with the Blockchain Camera Validator CLI Application.
 Blockchain Camera Validator tool will check each hash if exists in the Blockchain or not and it will return the result.